 Analyzing trends over time helps identify areas of success and opportunities for enhancement.
 For example, a study by the National Center for Biotechnology emphasizes the importance of establishing patient safety programs with executive responsibility, nonpunitive error reporting systems, interdisciplinary team training, and proven medication safety practices.

 "Monitoring and evaluation are essential components of any successful substance abuse prevention program.
-By regularly assessing the effectiveness of our initiatives, we can make informed decisions and drive positive change in the maritime industry."

 To facilitate effective monitoring and evaluation, organizations can consider the following strategies: